Finnish war reparations to the Soviet Union: Puutalo

-For delivering the needed amount of the wooden houses to the Soviet Union, a joint venture, Puutalo Oy, was established.
+To deliver the required number of wooden houses to the Soviet Union, a joint venture, Puutalo Oy, was established.
 The last delivery of wooden houses took place on 28 January 1948.
 The deliveries started on 22 December 1944.
-Altogether the floor area of the delivered wooden houses was 840,000 m^{2}.
-The war reparation itself contributed 177,000 m^{2} as compensation for the German property, which Finland did not hand over to the Soviet Union.
+Altogether, the floor area of the delivered wooden houses was 840,000 m^{2}.
+The war reparations themselves included 177,000 m^{2} as compensation for German property that Finland did not hand over to the Soviet Union.
 This consisted of 37,208 railway wagons, which as a single train would have been 335 km long.